The information on this page only applies to McGill undergraduate students in B.Ed. programs.

 Teacher Certification in Quebec is the responsibility of the Ministère de l'Éducation et de l'Enseignement supérieur (MEES).
 Graduates from programs which satisfy Provincial eligibility requirements are recommended to the Ministry for Quebec Teacher Certification by the Faculty of Education.

-❗❗❗ **FALL 2022/WINTER 2023** Due to COVID-19, graduating students are exceptionally allowed to send their applications by email to brevet.education [at] mcgill.ca.
+❗❗❗ **FALL 2023/WINTER 2024** Graduating students are exceptionally allowed to send their applications by email to brevet.education [at] mcgill.ca.
 Please disregard any instructions on this webpage that refer to printed documents and/or submitting applications in-person to the ISA Office.

 Take note of these important considerations ahead of preparing your application:

 - All students graduating from a B.Ed. program are required to submit the documents to apply for a provincial Teaching Diploma or Permit to the Internships & Student Affairs Office (Education Building, Room #243) by the approved deadline; early applications will not be accepted and late applications may delay receipt of permit/diploma.

 - Even if you do not think that you need certification at this time, apply now as it can be a complicated and lengthy process later on.

 - The ISA Office submits the documentation on your behalf to the Ministry after your McGill transcript indicates that you have graduated; upon receipt of the documentation, the Ministry is responsible for the processing and distribution of permits/diplomas; processing times can vary, so please be patient and recognize that the ISA/McGill does not have control of this process.

 - The diploma/permit will be mailed to you at the mailing address that you specify on your application; therefore, please be sure to include a permanent address where you can still receive mail anywhere from 6 months to a year later.